Yank, the Army Weekly

 Yank, the Army Weekly was a weekly magazine published by the United States military during World War II.
+One of its most popular features, intended to boost the morale of military personnel serving overseas, was the weekly publication of a pin-up photograph.

 History

 The idea for the magazine came from Egbert White, who had worked on the newspaper Stars and Stripes during World War I. He proposed the idea to the Army in early 1942, and accepted a commission as lieutenant colonel.
 White was the overall commander, Major Franklin S. Forsberg was the business manager and Major Hartzell Spence was the first editor.
 White was removed from the Yank staff because of disagreements about articles which had appeared.
 Soon afterward, Spence was also assigned to other duties and Joe McCarthy became the editor.